Battle of Flers–Courcelette: German preparations

 The Entente tactic of attacking strictly limited objectives had made the German defence more difficult and the constant Anglo-French artillery bombardments turned the German defences into crater-fields.
-Dugouts were caved in, barbed-wire entanglements were vapourised and trenches obliterated.
-German infantry took to occupying shell-holes in two- and three-man teams, about 20 yd apart.
+Dugouts were caved in, barbed-wire entanglements were vaporised and trenches obliterated.
+German infantry took to occupying shell-holes in two- and three-man groups, about 20 yd apart.
 Supporting and reserve units further back used shell-holes and any cover that could be found for shelter.
 Attempts to link shell-hole positions with trenches were abandoned because they were easily visible from the air and Entente artillery-observation crews directed bombardments on them.
 When attacks commenced, German infantry usually moved forward from such visible positions and created an advanced line of occupied shell-holes but this was often overrun during an attack.
 British and French infantry then set up a similar defence in shell-holes about 100 yd beyond, before the German infantry in reserve could begin a hasty counter-attack (Gegenstoß).
 The Germans tried to resort to occasional methodical counter-attacks (Gegenangriffe) on a broad front, to recapture tactically valuable areas but most of these failed too, because of insufficient men, artillery and ammunition.

 The German commanders expected that the British and French would continue the Somme offensive, given their superiority in numbers and equipment.
 In early September, Gruppe Marschall (General Wolf Freiherr Marschall von Altengottern) the headquarters of the Guard Reserve Corps, reported an increase in British activity and much artillery-fire on the front from Thiepval to Leuze Wood.
 The timing of the new attack was unknown and the relief of exhausted divisions continued.
 (Some German prisoners taken on the III Corps front on 15 September claimed that they had been warned of land cruisers with thick armour the day before.
 Prisoners taken near Bouleaux Wood said that Spitzgeschoß mit Kern (S.m.K., bullet with core) ammunition had been issued and that grinding noises had been heard from behind the British lines, which was taken to be mining but the "sinister, noisy sounds" had stopped during the night of 14/15 September.)